Welding

 weld backing

-A substance located opposite the weld that protects the weld from atmospheric contamination.
-Weld backing may be in the form of metal backing strips or inert gas.
+Protection on one or both sides of a joint that prevents weld metal from escaping or becoming contaminated.
+Weld backing may be in the form of backing strips or inert gas.

 wet-in

-The phenomenon in which a liquid filler metal spreads and adheres to a solid base metal in a thin continuous layer.
-Wet-in can decrease spatter.
+The process of a liquid filler metal spreading across and adhering to a solid base metal surface in a thin continuous layer.
+Wet-in provides even metal distribution and can decrease spatter.

 WFS